ISL 2020-21: Jamshedpur FC sign Stephen Eze to bolster defense | Goal.com

 The Nigerian will join Peter Hartley, Alex Monteiro de Lima, Aitor Monroy, David Grande and Nerijus Valskis among the overseas players at the club.

-The 26-year-old last appeared for the Nigerian national team in May 2018, months after finishing runners-up at the 2018 African Nations Championship in Morocco.
+The 26-year-old last appeared for the Nigerian national team in May 2018 after failing to make the final squad for the 2018 FIFA World Cup In May 2018, only months after finishing runners-up at the 2018 African Nations Championship in Morocco.
 He has 13 international caps to his name and is set to don the number 66 Jamshedpur shirt.

 Eze has had a fairly successful stint with Lokomotiv Plovidiv where he won the Bulgarian Cup in 2018-19 and finished runners-up in the 2019-20 Bulgarian First League and as a result going on to play four times in the 2019-20 UEFA Europa League.